newhavenrb/conferences/19_Mega_Rails.md

 ## Conway's Law
-"The shape of your people defines the shape of the products they make" There is a reason these Rails apps fail which is both techincal and emotional If you fail, you should take ownership and make amends Your effort combined with your skill, you can make it right Energy combined with skill produces success
+"The shape of your people defines the shape of the products they make" There is a reason these Rails apps fail which is both technical and emotional If you fail, you should take ownership and make amends Your effort combined with your skill, you can make it right Energy combined with skill produces success